EWright212/CV/README.md

 #### Problem Solving

 EY (2016 - 2019)

 As a senior I was in charge of overseeing the team's audit work.
-With each project i worked on I carried out, I gained more experience with how to approach problems; I became better at asking specific questions when something wasn't working, I learnt when and how to ask for help, and was able to recognise when solutions I came up with in the past would work again.
+With each project I worked on, I gained more experience with how to approach problems; I became better at asking specific questions when something wasn't working, I learnt when and how to ask for help, and was able to recognise when solutions I came up with in the past would work again.
 I was also able to adapt knowledge from many sources such as my accounting knowledge, past work, asking questions of the client, and colleagues to solve issues.
-I learnt how to delegate to junior members.
+I learnt how to delegate to junior members and pass on my knowledge.

-( give examples)
+One instance of this was when a company had very complex revenue calculations based on many different types of intercompany recharges.
+I spent many hours on the phone to our Canadian contact who was able to figure out the calculations and the reasons behind them due to my questions.
+My senior manager awarded me an Audit Quality Coin for my efforts.

 #### Commitment to learning

 - I have consistently been in education as I love learning.
 Ever since finishing my accountancy qualification I knew I wanted to push myself to learn something new.
 I realised that coding has the perfect mix of problem solving and learning something new every day for me.

 - To learn you have to be adaptable.
 For example during a group project at Makers we had to make the switch to working remotely.
 By maintaining a positive attitude to the change we found we were able to work together on one computer whist on call much faster and as a result our team bonded well and we were proud of how much we accomplished in the project.

 ## Education